open-telemetry/opamp-spec/specification.md

     // The Server asks the Agent to report the full status again by sending
     // a new, full AgentToServer message.
     ReportFullState = 0x00000001;
+    // ReportAvailableComponents flag can be used by the server if the Agent did
+    // not include the full AvailableComponents message, but only the hash.
+    // If this flag is specified, the agent will populate available_components.components
+    // with a full description of the agent's components.
+    // Status: [Development]
+    ServerToAgentFlags_ReportAvailableComponents = 0x00000002;
 }
 ```